 I believe the odds are against America facing a combined force of special forces soldiers with critical assignments: North Korea, China, Russia, and Iran could target so many "critical targets" in America that the only hope we'd have would be to launch nukes at every country that was attacking --

 An EMP (or multiple EMPs) preceded by a massive cyber attack across critical defense networks and communications satellites -- perhaps a plan from a Communist playbook would read along these lines, and then some of course.

 I don't know how exactly America's enemies might eliminate our nuclear defenses and chief deterrent to invasion -- they've had a lot of time and a lot of people with high IQs to figure that one out.
-All I know is what a lot of you already know, and what our Pentagon knows -- America would be in serious hot water should Communist nations (and Russia) attack the West.
+All I know is what a lot of you already know, and what our Pentagon knows -- America would be in serious hot water should Communist nations, their allied friends in South America, and Russia, attack the West.

 Army Rangers -- One site reports, "At any given time there are roughly 2,000-2,200 Rangers serving in 3 Ranger Battalions and 75th Ranger Regimental Headquarters."

 Navy Seals -- Reports say about 2,500 active duty Navy SEALs.